Skip to content

 The Medicare Safety Net applies to out-of-hospital costs.
 Once your out-of-pocket costs go over a certain amount (called the threshold), Medicare will pay you a higher benefit for many services until the end of the calendar year.
 This may mean you receive more money back from Medicare for your appointments and tests.

-• If you are a couple or family – you need to register even if you are all listed on the same Medicare card.
+If you are an individual, you do not need to register for the Medicare Safety Net as Medicare automatically keeps a record of your expenses.
+A couple or family will need to register even if you are all listed on the same Medicare card.
 To download the registration form, visit Services Australia or call Medicare on 132 011.

 Receive Medicare benefits for allied health services